spatie/myray.app/docs/getting-started/support.md

 weight: 4
 ---

-Find yourself stuck using the Ray app?
-Found a bug?
-Do you have general questions or suggestions for improving `ray` or `laravel-ray`?
-Feel free to create an issue on [GitHub](https://github.com/spatie/ray), we'll try to address it as soon as possible.
+For questions about your license, the Ray app, or general support, email us at [support@spatie.be](mailto:support@spatie.be).

-If you've found a bug regarding security, please contact [security@spatie.be](mailto:security@spatie.be) instead of using the issue tracker.
+Found a bug or have a suggestion for Ray or our first-party integrations?
+Open an issue on the relevant GitHub repository, found on each page.
+For Ray itself, use the following [GitHub repository](https://github.com/spatie/ray).

-If you have problems with your license you can contact us at [support@spatie.be](mailto:support@spatie.be).
+If you've discovered a security vulnerability, please email [security@spatie.be](mailto:security@spatie.be).